 - 3.1.
-Please post all course-related questions in the Canvas "Q&A" threads so that the whole class may benefit from your conversation.
+Please post all course-related questions in Piazza o that the whole class may benefit from your conversation.
 Not all posts require a reply from the instructor/TA and often it is better for students to hash out an answer to a question. - 3.2.
 To contact the TAs, open Canvas Inbox, compose a new message, select this course, then next to the 'To' box click the address book, select "Teaching Assistants", then choose the name(s) of TAs you wish to contact. - 3.3.
 Please email your instructor only for matters of a personal or private (grading) nature.
 The instructor or a TA will reply to most course-related questions within 24-48 hours. - 3.4.
 Any email sent to the instructor about this course must originate with an OSU supplied email account and contain the tag [CS271-400] at the beginning of the subject.
-Failure to comply with this will result in delayed (or possibly nonexistent) response to your email.

-3.5.
-Office hours will be held online through Canvas using BigBlueButton Conferences (integrated into Canvas).
-Just click the "Conferences" tab during any scheduled office hours and you should see the option to join in!
+Failure to comply with this will result in delayed (or possibly nonexistent) response to your email. - 3.5.
+Office hours will be held online through WebEx.
+Links are available in the Canvas "Syllabus" page Just click the links during any scheduled office hours and you should see the option to join in!